allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 ## Analysis
 After some investigation, It turned out that significant part of data could be safely archived, which would certainly provide potential savings and eliminate the problem of an overgrown database.
-Most of this data is actually historical.
+Most of this data was actually historical.

-Solution has been implemented that allows for much more scalable data archiving by asynchronously loading data into warehouse.
+We implemented a solution that allows for much more scalable data archiving by asynchronously loading data into the warehouse.
-However, there is still considerable amount of data from before the implementation of the mentioned solution, that generates significant costs in terms of the need to store it.
+However, data from before the implementation of aforementioned solution were still generating considerable storage costs.

-The aforementioned idea seemed simple both in concept and implementation.
+The idea seemed simple both in concept and execution.
 However, we immediately encountered several problems.
-Exporting such massive amounts of data is a time-consuming process and puts a heavy load on the database, which can cause responsiveness issues.
+Exporting such massive amounts of data is a time-consuming process and puts a heavy load on the database causing responsiveness issues.

-Dealing with a production system, we could not reduce reliability and availability of services.
+Dealing with a production system, we could not reduce the reliability and availability of services.
 In addition, the export functionality offered by the Azure portal is limited to databases up to **200GB** in size, which meant that we had to look for another solution.

 ## Action plan
 ### Concept
-However, it turned out that there are ways to export even huge databases.
-After some investigation, we found **SQL Package** tool.
+As it turned out, there are ways to export even huge databases.
+After some investigation, we found the **SQL Package** tool.
-It provides **export** option and is great for solving the aforementioned problem.
+It provides **export** option and is great for solving aforementioned problem.
 It is able to produce a `bacpac` file that contains highly compressed content of the database.
-The tool also allows you to restore data at any time using the **import** operation, if there is ever a need to look at it again, for example, for audit purposes.
+The tool also allows you to restore data at any time using the **import** operation, if there is ever a need to review it, for example for audit purposes.

-The next step is to copy the mentioned file to the container in the Storage Account using the **AzCopy** tool and ensure that it is stored in the **ARCHIVE** tier, which will massively reduce the costs of maintaining it.
+The next step is to copy the file to the container in the Storage Account using the **AzCopy** tool and ensure that it is stored in the **ARCHIVE** tier, what will massively reduce the costs of maintaining it.

-The final stage is to delete unnecessary data from the database, then **SHRINK** it, which will make it possible to reduce database resources.
+The final stage is to delete unnecessary data from the database, then **SHRINK** it, what will reduce database resources.
 ### Script and tools
 To export and archive the database, we used two tools provided by Microsoft: [SQL Package](https://learn.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage?view=sql-server-ver16) and [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10).